BugSplat-Git/bugsplat-unreal/README.md

 Run your application and submit a crash report.

-On Desktops submit the crash report via Unreal's CrashReportClient dialog that appears at crash time.
+On Desktops, submit a crash report via the Unreal CrashReportClient dialog that appears at crash time.
 We have developed a handy guide on how you can customize the Unreal CrashReportClient dialog that is available [here](https://www.bugsplat.com/blog/game-dev/customizing-unreal-engine-crash-dialog/).

 On iOS, after a crash occurs, restart the game and tap the `Send Report` option when prompted.